ValentinBELYN/icmplib/README.md

   - Type: `str`
   - Default: `None`

+- `family`

+  The address family if a hostname or FQDN is specified.
+Can be set to `4` for IPv4 or `6` for IPv6 addresses.
+By default, this function searches for IPv4 addresses first before searching for IPv6 addresses.

+  - Type: `int`
+  - Default: `None`

 - `privileged`

   When this option is enabled, this library fully manages the exchanges and the structure of ICMP packets.
 Disable this option if you want to use this function without root privileges and let the kernel handle ICMP headers.

+  [Learn more about the `privileged` parameter.]

   *Only available on Unix systems.
 Ignored on Windows.*